POPOPOinc/VrmMorphStripper/README.md

 # VRM Morph Stripper

-VRM Morph Stripper is a Unity runtime utility for reducing the morph target data in a parsed VRM 1.0 model before it is loaded into Unity.
-It retains only the morph targets referenced by the expressions you choose, remaps the retained bindings, and removes unselected expressions.
+VRM Morph Stripper is a Unity runtime utility, built for use with [UniVRM](https://github.com/vrm-c/UniVRM), for reducing the morph target data in a parsed VRM 1.0 model before it is loaded into Unity.
+It operates on the `Vrm10Data` produced by UniVRM's parser, retaining only the morph targets referenced by the expressions you choose, remapping the retained bindings, and removing unselected expressions.

 Use it when an application only needs a limited set of facial expressions and does not need to keep the rest of a model's morph target payload in memory.